department-of-veterans-affairs/va.gov-team/products/identity-personalization/notifications/notification-preferences/discovery-and-research/notifications-conversation-guide.md

 ## Intro - 2 minutes

 Thanks for joining us today!
-My name is __________ and I also have some colleagues on the line observing and taking notes.
+My name is ______ and I also have some colleagues on the line observing and taking notes.
 We have a team working on a new section of the VA.gov profile that will help you manage email and text notifications from the VA.
 During our session today, I'd like to hear your thoughts about notifications, and get your feedback on this new section of the site.

+To make sure we're on the same page, when I say notifications,  I'm referring to text messages or emails you get that notify you about an update, an action you've taken, or something that needs your attention.
 I want to make the distinction that we're not talking about mobile push notifications or reminders you get from an app - our conversation will be specific to notifications you get via email or through an SMS text message.

 Before we start, a few things I want to mention: